w3c/wai-quick-start/source/index.html.erb.md

 status: editors-draft
 ---

+Follow these introductory tips to help you get started with web accessibility.
+The tips also provide links to further guidance, such as the WAI guidelines, tutorials, and educational resources.

 {:.tips-grid .fa-ul}
 * [<span class="fa fa-li fa-paint-brush"></span><span>Designing</span> for Web Accessibility](designing.html)<span class="visuallyhidden">: </span>Tips for user interface and visual design.
 * [<span class="fa fa-li fa-pencil"></span><span>Writing</span> for Web Accessibility](writing.html)<span class="visuallyhidden">: </span>Tips for writing content.